alephgamma/provision-postfix-vmail-venv/README.md

 ## The templates

+## Use-Cases

-## Local submission: Receipt verification from local user to local user
+### Local submission: Receipt verification from local user to local user

-## Local submission: Transmission (sent) verification from local user to local user
+### Local submission: Transmission (sent) verification from local user to local user

-## Network submission: Receipt verification at the target-node
+### Network submission: Receipt verification at the target-node

-## Network submission: Transmission (sent) verification from the target-node
+### Network submission: Transmission (sent) verification from the target-node